 The FEATURE UPGRADE FROM USB menu is used in coordination with a USB memory stick containing the feature file for the device to update the unit.
-Attach the USB stick into the front or back of the unit.
+Attach the USB stick into the unit.
 Access the SYSTEM > FEATURE UPGRADE UPDATE FROM USB menu.
 Press the ENT button to proceed into feature upgrade mode.
 When complete, UPGRADE SUCCESSFUL appears on the screen.
 Cycle the power to continue normal operation.